agarish25/CS-Topics-Sem-1-Project/README.md

 # CS-Topics-Sem-1-Project
-Hello this is our fist project lets gos
+Hello this is our first project lets go
-This project is so skibidi
 Doing this so Owen can pull